squadwuschel/MvcControllerToProxyGenerator/README.md

 ### Example: AngularJs TypeScript Proxy - CreateAngularTsProxyAttribute
-Creates a proxy for AngukarJs in TypeScript.
+Creates a proxy for AngularJs in TypeScript.

 The .NET controller functions are decorated with the attribute "**CreateAngularTsProxyAttribute**" and you also need to add the "ReturnType" to the attribute params.
 The "ReturnType" is the .NET type of the Json which is returned by the Json Function.